RobotecAI/ros2-for-unity/README-UBUNTU.md

 *  Run `pull_repositories.sh`.
 This will pull `ros2cs` as well as your custom messages.
 You might be asked for gitlab credentials.
 Remember to **pull this repository with each update** (e.g. with `vcs pull`).
 *  Run `build.sh` script.
     * You can build tests by adding `--with-tests` argument to `build` command.
+    * You can build with `--clean-install` to make sure your installation directory is cleaned before deploying.
     * It invokes `colcon_build` with `--merge-install` argument to simplify libraries installation.
     * It deploys built plugins into the Asset directory.
 Note that only plugins built for the current platform will be deployed (there is no cross-compilation).
-    * It prepares Unity Asset that is ready to import into your Unity project.
+    * It prepares Unity Asset that is ready to import into your Unity project (`install/asset/` directory).
-* Run `create_unity_asset.sh -u <your-path-to-unity-editor-executable>` to generate .unitypackage file in `install/unity_package`
+* Run `create_unity_package.sh -u <your-path-to-unity-editor-executable>` to generate .unitypackage file in `install/unity_package`

 ## OS-Specific usage remarks